Stekosan/merrer/sparknlp/README.md

-# 📊 Report on Gender Bias in Pronoun Usage in classic Japanese Masterpiece Literature
+# 📊 Report on Gender Bias in Pronoun Usage in Classic Japanese Masterpiece Literature

 ## 🔍 Introduction